 My mother taught me to memorize Bible verses and the Apostolic Creed and also explained the full Gospel to me.
 My grandfather showed me how to pray.
 ‘It is just talking to God.
 Nothing more, nothing less.’
 He spoke a lot about Jesus’ second coming.
 He really longed for that.

 To me, all those stories and ideas were so interesting.
 I also read the Bible for myself.
 But I realized it was dangerous.
 My father always emphasized not to share anything with anyone else.
 Then he would start to pray in whispers, almost inaudible.
 ‘Father, help the North Korean people to seek your Kingdom first’.

 Sometimes my father met people in a secret location.
 Many children of believers came to that location too and learned the Bible.
 We prayed together.
 Among the people visiting the secret meetings were some non-believers too, even spies.
 When one of those visitors was dying, my father went to see him on his deathbed.
 He confessed: “I know everything about you, your family and your faith.
 I was a spy and ordered to watch you.”

 “You are a good man.
 I never told anyone you were a Christian.
 Tell me how I can become a Christian too.”

 In the final moments of his life, this man repented and entered the Kingdom of God.
 My father was able to lead him there.

 Slowly though, my husband and I became more and more discontent with the North Korean system.
 Out of every three people, at least one of them was a spy.
-We always needed to do what we were told and my father was pretty open about how bad our country really was.
-Soon we were confronted with that unequal system.
+We always needed to do what we were told, and my father was pretty open about how bad our country really was.
+Soon, we were confronted with that unequal system.
 Because of our wealth—which was obtained through my father’s profession and our relatives in China—we were labeled as “followers of capitalism.”
-Afraid for our family’s safety we left our 2-year-old son with my parents and fled the country.
+Afraid for our family’s safety, we left our two-year-old son with my parents and fled the country.

 “I wish I could go back…”